adisa404/react-node-mongodb/my-app/README.md

 axios.get returns a promise
 promise - is a result of an async operation. an operation taht is going to ccomplete in the future

+the response we get with axios.get has a data property

+### Http Request methods

+GET
+POST
+UPDATE
+DELETE
+OPTIONS// if the request comes from another domain ex.
+FE and BE are hosted on diff domains